Neil Weinstein, PE, RLA, AICP, ASLA, ASCE, ENV SPExecutive Director

 Mow-Soung Cheng, Ph.D., P.E. is a Senior Program Manager at the LID Center.
 Dr. Cheng is a retired engineer from the Prince George’s County’s Department of the Environment where he was involved in promoting, enhancing and advancing technologies for the County’s stormwater management programs; managed the Department’s Public Private Partnership (P3) Program; developed GIS-based tools for conducting County-wide ecosystem evaluation; and developed technical/analytical tools and design charts for LID.
 He is a registered professional engineer and is a graduate of Cheng-Kung University with a B.S. in Hydraulic Engineering, University of Pittsburgh with a M.S in Civil Engineering and University of Iowa with a Ph.D in Water Resources System Engineering.

-David Miller is an Environmental Engineer with over 5 years of expertise in flood plain study and land development.
+David Miller is an Environmental Engineer with 8 years of expertise in land development and stormwater management.
 He has a B.S. in Civil and Environmental Engineering from the University of Maryland, College Park.
-David has experience with the FEMA NFIP, large and small scale urban development in Maryland, Virginia, and the District of Columbia, and the implementation of best management practices in a rural setting.
+David has experience with large and small-scale urban development, NPDES Permits, stormwater design, site assessment and stormwater retrofit activities across Maryland, Virginia, and the District of Columbia.

-Suzy Cho is an Environmental Planner and a Landscape Architect at the LID Center.
+Suzy Cho is a Landscape Architect and an Environmental Planner at the LID Center.
 She has a Bachelor of Landscape Architecture (BLA) from the University of Maryland, College Park.
 Over the years, she has been working collaboratively across disciplines and on a variety of project types in the Washington D.C.
 Metropolitan Area.
 Suzy brings her knowledge in environmentally sensitive design, community revitalization, and stormwater retrofit projects.